xdrshjr/TakoAI-Storykura/storykura/README.md

 ## Acknowledgments

-- Next.js team for the amazing framework
+- Pexels for providing the video search API
-- All contributors to this project
+- OpenAI for text processing capabilities